St Cyngar's Church, Hope: Structure

-The building has a Perpendicular double-naved appearance with a 16th-century tower.
+The building has a Perpendicular double-naved appearance with a sixteenth-century tower.
 The tower is battlemented and located to the west.
 It is made of local freestone and sandstone rubble and dressings, with slate roofs.

 The church's tower was first built in c.
 1500, as an independent structure in three stages.
 It was joined to the nave between 1520 and 1560.
 It houses a bell chamber and a clock mechanism.
 Above them is a ring of six bells, serving as a World War I memorial, constructed in 1921.

 The church's large east window illustrating Te Deum comprises fragments that were put back together in 1730 from the remains of ancient glass.

 The side chapel was reconstructed in 2000, following the development of dry rot threatening the church's structure.
-During the same restoration, remains of a Celtic cross were discovered suggesting the site has been a place of worship since the 9th or 10th centuries.
+During the same restoration, remains of a Celtic cross were discovered suggesting the site has been a place of worship since the ninth or tenth centuries.

 The church building is a Grade I listed building.
 While the church's railed tombs, steps and walls, sundial base, vault, and gates are Grade II listed.